-- Minimize Impedance is good for warehouse problems because it selects optimal locations based on impedance to the facility.
+MINIMIZE IMPEDANCE: Good for warehouse problems because it selects optimal locations based on impedance to the facility.

-- Minimize Facilities allocates the minimum number of facilities so demand is served given an impedance cut-off.
+MINIMIZE FACILITIES: This allocates the minimum number of facilities so demand is served given an impedance cut-off.

-Other types of solutions are for maximizing-capacitated coverage, targeting market share and maximizing attendance.
+Other types of solutions are for maximizing-capacitated coverage, targeting market share, and maximizing attendance.

-Impedance value can be interpreted as how far people are willing to travel to or from a given facility.
+IMPEDANCE VALUES: This can be interpreted as how far people are willing to travel to or from a given facility.
 For example, when you enter an allowable distance of 5 miles, this is the length a fire department would go to reach a community.

-This location-allocation solution runs the maximize coverage type of problem:
+This location-allocation solution runs the maximize coverage type of problem.